top of page

 Light Bulb

-Is this a good idea for the Trade Centre - selling domes?
+Is it a good idea for the Trade Centre to promote

 Should we build more earthquake-resistant and hurricane-resistant domes in the Caribbean?
 FIPA has this idea as one of the resources in the Family Centre and raised this point on Linkedin in March, 2024.
 Why domes?

-Is this a good idea for the Mental Health Centre to discuss
+Is it a good idea for the Mental Health Centre to hold discussions on generational trauma?

-The Hon Ruel Nigel Adrian (RNA) Henriques challenged the Board of Directors to restart the tradition of publishing small books on various topics of interest and utility to guide leaders of all kinds.
+The Hon Ruel Nigel Adrian (RNA) Henriques, former FIPA Trustee of blessed memory, challenged the Board of Directors to restart the tradition of publishing small books on various topics of interest and utility to guide leaders of all kinds.
 He reminded the Board of Directors that FIPA once published the works of a Prime Minister, Ministers of Government, and noted intellectuals, including Professor Uwe Kilzinger, who wrote “The Background to Jamaica’s Foreign Policy” published by the Farquharson Institute of Public Affairs in 1965.
 Uwe Kilzinger was the first British economist of the Council of Europe and the founding president of Templeton College.
 Oxford.
 He purportedly continued to take an interest in FIPA.
 The Hon RNA Henriques asked the Board to never forget the history of FIPA, established in 1917 to serve as a model to other British Commonwealth countries.
-To honour the Hon.
-RNA's wishes, FIPA will be opening its Book Club after the 2024 Literary Awards Ceremony.
-The Book Club will feature FIPA publications and recommend notable works in both the nonfiction and fiction categories.
+Coming in December of this year will be FIPA's position on Violence Prevention.

 bottom of page